Folate and folic acid added to food

 Folic acid in bread

-In 2014, the New Zealand Association of Bakers created a voluntary code of practice, committing it to fortifying between 25% and 50% of breads with folic acid.
+In 2014, the New Zealand Association of Bakers agreed to fortify 25% to 50% of bread with folic acid.

 Are foods fortified with folic acid labelled?